Updated: Sep 3, 2020

-You may be cutting back on processed and refined foods in favour of whole foods and healthy habits, but what are you washing your hair with?
+You may be cutting back on processed and refined foods in favor of whole foods and healthy habits, but what are you washing your hair with?
 What is contained in the foundation you use every morning?
 What chemicals are you applying to your body through your daily personal care products?
 Yes, you’ve detoxed your diet, but what about your makeup and skincare bag?

 As a 100% natural, clean beauty company, we want you – the consumer – to be well-versed in the harmful and hazardous effects of toxins in your everyday products so you can make better decisions when it comes to what you should and shouldn’t be applying to your body.
 If you wouldn’t eat it, why would you apply it?